 The Group has elected not to recognise right-of-use assets and lease liabilities for leases of low-value assets and short-term leases, including IT equipment.
-The Group recognises the lease payments associated with these leases as an expense on a straight-line basis over the lease term.
+The Group recognises the lease payments associated with these leases as an expense over the lease term.